Would you like some help installing your glass tile backsplash?

 Furthermore, read the instructions for the mortar that you purchased.
 It explains how much water to mortar ratio you need per square foot.

 I mixed the entire bag which provided excess but I used it for a kids project.

-You can purchase dry mortar HERE or at Lowes and mixed it with water in a utility bucket.
+You can purchase dry mortar at Lowes and mix it with water in a utility bucket.
 Use an electric drill with a cement mixer attachment.
 Follow the bags instructions.

 Unless you have some herculean strength, use a cement mixing attachment for this part.

 While you may think that all mixing attachments are equal, they are not.